The Australian Immunisation Handbook 10th Edition

 Measles-, mumps-, and rubella-containing vaccines contain live attenuated vaccine viruses and are contraindicated in persons who are immunocompromised.
 Thus, MMR-containing vaccines are contraindicated in the following groups:

 - Persons immunocompromised due to HIV/AIDS.
-MMR vaccination of asymptomatic HIV-infected persons >12 months of age with an age-specific CD4+ count of ≥15% may be considered45-48 (see ‘HIV-infected persons’ in 3.3.3 Vaccination of immunocompromised persons).
-Since studies have not been performed using combination MMRV vaccines in asymptomatic HIV-infected persons or persons with an age-specific CD4+ count of ≥15%, it is recommended that only MMR vaccine (and monovalent VV, see 4.22 Varicella) be considered for use in this setting.47,49-51
+MMR vaccination of asymptomatic HIV-infected persons >12 months of age with an age-specific CD4+ count of ≥15% may be considered45-48 (refer to ‘HIV-infected persons’ in 3.3.3 Vaccination of immunocompromised persons).
+Since studies have not been performed using combination MMRV vaccines in asymptomatic HIV-infected persons or persons with an age-specific CD4+ count of ≥15%, it is recommended that only MMR vaccine (and monovalent VV, refer to 4.22 Varicella) be considered for use in this setting.47,49-51

-- Persons with other medical conditions associated with significant immunocompromise (see 3.3.3 Vaccination of immunocompromised persons)
+- Persons with other medical conditions associated with significant immunocompromise (refer to 3.3.3 Vaccination of immunocompromised persons)

 - Persons receiving high-dose systemic immunosuppressive therapy, such as chemotherapy, radiation therapy or oral corticosteroids.
-MMR-containing vaccines are contraindicated in persons taking high-dose oral corticosteroids for more than 1 week (in children equivalent to >2 mg/kg per day prednisolone, and in adults >60 mg per day) (see 3.3.3 Vaccination of immunocompromised persons).
-Those who have been receiving high-dose systemic steroids for more than 1 week may be vaccinated with live attenuated vaccines after corticosteroid therapy has been discontinued for at least 1 month52 (see 3.3.3 Vaccination of immunocompromised persons).
+MMR-containing vaccines are contraindicated in persons taking high-dose oral corticosteroids for more than 1 week (in children equivalent to >2 mg/kg per day prednisolone, and in adults >60 mg per day) (refer to 3.3.3 Vaccination of immunocompromised persons).
+Those who have been receiving high-dose systemic steroids for more than 1 week may be vaccinated with live attenuated vaccines after corticosteroid therapy has been discontinued for at least 1 month52 (refer to 3.3.3 Vaccination of immunocompromised persons).